by Howard Fosdick © FolkFluteWorld.com

 Another modern flute that is even easier to get started with than the recorder is the tin whistle.

-Also called the pennywhistle or the English flageolet, tin whistles assumed their modern form in the 1840s.
+Also called the penny whistle or the English flageolet, tin whistles assumed their modern form in the 1840s.
 A poor farm labourer named Richard Clarke heard about the invention of tin plate and asked a metal smith to form it into a whistle like his wood-carved one.
-The result was the modern tin whistle -- still called that today, even though most are now made from other metal alloys, woods, and plastics.

-With a fipple and only six holes, tin whistles make for simple yet versatile musical instruments.
-They offer a full two-octave range, nearly as much as recorders.
-But whereas one partially covers the octave key to attain high recorder notes, one just blows the tin whistle harder to sound the high notes.
+But whereas the musician partially covers the octave key to attain high recorder notes, he just blows the tin whistle harder to sound the high notes.
 This is called overblowing.
 It's the same principle that powers the overtone flute.

 Like recorders, whistles come in a full range of sizes and pitches, and nearly every imaginable key: